 Slate tile roofs are suitable for regions with harsh weather conditions.
 This roof will handle anything thrown at them.
 This reputation has earned it a place in many homeowners’ hearts.

-Having said that, slate roofs are shared among the affluent because of their luxurious nature.
+Because of their luxurious nature, slate roofs are popular among the affluent.
 Prepare to spend $600 to $1,500 per square.
 They are also substantial but will stay put for 50 to 100 years if installed by specialists.

 EPDM Rubber Roof

-Suppose roof beauty doesn’t feature in your must-have list when house hunting or building; a rubber roof is a great choice.
-This roof is cost-effective and offers a decent lifespan – between 25 and 30 years.
+If roof beauty isn’t on your must-have list when house hunting or building, a rubber roof is a great choice.
+This roof is cost-effective and offers a decent lifespan—between 25 and 30 years.
 To achieve such longevity, consider buying EPDM rubber roofs.

 This material is leak-resistant since it’s seamless, although some have seams.
 These are prone to failure and may cause leakage.
 Expect to pay $5.50 to $9.50 per square foot.